tytydraco/yessleep/out/She_Wasnt_A_Nurse_Part_1.md

 “Oh that’s; just, ffine.”
 Damn I was back on the defensive.
 She was taking the alcohol swap and the small needle with the three-necked nuzzle.
 I could already feel my nervous sweat erupting from my skin like molten lava.
-The heat of the droblets quickly turning my perfectly adequate body temperature into shivering cold from their evaporation.
+The evaporation of the droplets quickly turning my perfectly adequate body temperature into shivering cold.